MileHacker Logo

 Charleston's climate shapes its seasons, each presenting a distinct kind of experience.
 The city experiences a humid subtropical climate, distinguished by mild winters and hot, humid summers.

-During summer there is extreme heat and humidity, making outdoor activities challenging during midday.
+During summer there is extreme heat and humidity, making outdoor activities challenging in the middle of the day.
 The risk of hurricanes exists from the end of August to October.
 In January, some businesses may have reduced hours or close for a short period.

 Spring March-May